I got beaten up at Black Hat in the name of cybersecurity

 Coming to grips

-At the MMA gym, about four dozen people spread out across a mat, trying moves the former UFC champions had just explained.
+At the MMA gym, about four dozen people spread out across a mat, trying moves the onetime UFC champs had just explained.
 The mats were padded so that someone could be slammed onto them without too much pain.
 The 18,000-square-foot gym had more than enough space to roll around and practice chokeholds and grapples.

 When I showed up, I told Grossman that I had no idea what I was doing and he walked me toward Christopher Hoff, the senior vice president of cybersecurity defense at Bank of America, who has a black belt in Brazilian jiujitsu.
 Hoff was already showing two other people a guillotine hold.
 I paired up with the people Hoff was teaching.
 I had a hard time learning and keeping up, but I started to pick it up when I was attacked.